International response to the Spanish Civil War: International Brigades

 Probably 32,000 foreigners fought in the communist International Brigades.
 An estimated 3,000 volunteers fought in other Republican forces during the conflict.
 Additionally, about 10,000 foreigners participated in medical, nursing and engineering capacities.

-The International Brigades included 9,000 Frenchmen, of whom 1,000 died; 5,000 Germans and Austrians, of whom 2,000 died; The third-highest number was from Italy with 3,350 men. then came Poland, with about 3,000 men.
+The International Brigades included 9,000 Frenchmen, of whom 1,000 died; 5,000 Germans and Austrians, of whom 2,000 died; The third-highest number was from Italy with 3,350 men.
+Then came Poland, with about 3,000 men.
 Then the United States (2,800 men with 900 killed and 1,500 wounded) and the United Kingdom (2,000 with 500 killed and 1,200 wounded).
 There were also 1,500 Czechoslovaks, 1,500 Yugoslavs, 1,500 Canadians, 1,000 Hungarians, and 1,000 Scandinavians (about half of whom were Swedes), 100 Chinese also volunteered, as well as another 800 Swiss, 300 of whom would later be killed.
 The rest came from a claimed 53 countries About 90 Mexicans participated, and at least 80 Irishmen (fighting mostly within the International Brigades).
 Future Albanian Prime Minister Mehmet Shehu would also serve as a volunteer for the Republicans in the Spanish Civil War.

 It has been estimated that between 3,000 and 10,000 of the volunteers were Jews from various countries.
 About 200 volunteers were from Palestine (of both Jewish and Arab origin).

+Historians debate the presence of 1000 Arab volunteers.
+However, the Catalan historian Andreu Castells, who has conducted extensive research into the topic, found 716 recorded cases.
+Many of the Arabs who volunteered were registered as French citizens, as many North African countries were still under colonial rule when the Spanish Civil War broke out.
+Additionally, Arabic names were commonly misspelled and therefore registered multiple times.
+Roughly half of the Arabs who volunteered in Spain were Algerian, with 493 joining the Republican forces, of which 332 survived.
+Alongside those there were 211 Moroccans, 11 Syrians, four Palestinians including Palestinian journalist Najati Sidqi, three Egyptians, two Iraqis and one Lebanese man also took up arms for the International Brigades.The motivations behind Arab participation in the Spanish Civil War are varied.
+However, most likely they saw that a Republican victory in Spain would lead to the decolonisation of the Arab world in the longer term.

 Approximately a third of Irishmen who fought for Republicans died, primarily socialists, trade unionists, and former IRA members.
 The "Connolly Column" of the International Brigades was named after James Connolly, an Irish socialist leader who had been executed by the British for participating in the 1916 Easter Rising.
 Both Nationalist and Republican Irish Volunteers were led by former Irish Republican Army members.